JosephLenton/axum-test/README.md

   [![docs](https://docs.rs/axum-test/badge.svg)](https://docs.rs/axum-test)
 </div>

-This is a project to make it easier to test applications built using Axum.
-Using full E2E tests.
+This is a project to make it easier to test applications built using Axum, using full E2E tests.

-Some of the design decisions behind this are very opinionated, to encourage one to write good tests.

 ## Examples